-When we enter into a suffering person's life where fear and chaos are evident and hopelessness reigns, we can come in the spirit of peace and speak words of truth and life, it is not with trite spirituality, positivity, or platitudes, but truth that recognizes their pain acknowledges how they feel, and speaks hope into their situation.
+When we enter into a suffering person's life where fear and chaos are evident and hopelessness reigns, we can come in the spirit of peace and speak words of truth and life.
+We do not speak trite spirituality, positivity, or platitudes, but truth that recognizes their pain acknowledges how they feel, and speaks hope into their situation.